bizzabo/diff/README.md

 A tool to visually compare Scala data structures with out of the box support for arbitrary case classes.

+Be aware: Collections (List, Seq, etc.) are compared like sets, i.e. ignoring order.

 ### SBT Dependency

 `"ai.x" %% "diff" % "1.0"`